zappajs/zappajs/docs/reference.md

 When passing strings and objects, zappa's own middleware will be used if available, or express (connect) middleware otherwise.
 (Tip: middleware added with `@use` will be ran for every request.
 If you only want some requests to use a specific middleware, use the `@get '/path', middleware1, middleware2, -> ...` syntax.)

+When passing functions, those function might use the Express API:

+    @use (req,res,next) -> res.locals.user = 'foo'

+or they might be wrapped to use the Zappa API:

+    @use @middleware -> @locals.user = 'foo'

+Alternatively all middleware functions might be automatically wrapped by using

+    @enable 'magic middleware'
+    # Zappa API works
+    @use -> @locals.user = 'foo'
+    # Express API works too
+    @use (req,res,next) -> res.locals.user = 'foo'

 Currently available zappa middleware are:

 #### static